Scouting in Pennsylvania: Washington Crossing Council

-The Washington Crossing Council (formerly Bucks County Council)mserves Bucks County, Pennsylvania, Hunterdon County, NJ, and Mercer County, NJ.
+The Washington Crossing Council (formerly Bucks County Council) serves Bucks County, PA, Hunterdon County, NJ, and Mercer County, NJ.

 Westmoreland-Fayette Council

 The Westmoreland Fayette Council was formed in 1937.
 The council is made up of three districts, Old Trails District based primarily out of Fayette County, Bushy Run District based primarily in Westmoreland County along with Laurel Hills District also based primarily in Westmoreland County.
 Throughout the time in which the council has been serving there have been 6 different districts.
 These districts were Braddock Trails, Bushy Run, Chestnut Ridge, Forbes, Laurel Hills, and Old Trails Districts.